aeriaframework/docs/aeria/collection.md

 # Collection

 Collections are storable entities, like the "Model" in MVC, but featuring some important extra attributes.
-Collections can have atomic functions that can also be turned into endpoints, and the Access Control and security policies are declared all in the same place, pretty much like if the "Model" and the "Controller" in MVC were merged together.
+Collections can have functions that can be turned into endpoints and security policies are declared all in the same place, pretty much like if the "Model" and the "Controller" in MVC were merged together.

 The schema of the collection is defined in a special [JSON Schema](https://json-schema.org) dialect refered to as [Aeria Schema](/aeria/aeria-schema).
 Only when defining collections this dialect is wrapped in another type called [Description](/aeria/description) that adds collection-specific attributes.